Home Trading strategies Why Trading Strategies Are Not Working (How To Know And Avoid It)

 Structural change makes trading strategies obsolete and they stop working

-In our opinion, the best trading strategies are those that are based on some structural edges.
+We believe the best trading strategies are based on some structural edges.

 We had great success for some years trading the opening imbalances at the open on NYSE, a strategy called opening price trading strategy.
 But all good things come to an end, and the change to electronic trading made the specialist system almost obsolete.
 Thus, our best strategies simply stopped working.

-How the stock exchanges operate has a tremendous impact on how strategies work (or do not work).
+How the stock exchanges operate tremendously impacts how strategies work (or do not work).

 Another example of a structural market edge is the turn of the month effect (this one could be labeled cyclical as well).
 We suspect this effect happens because investors and savers allocate more money to stocks at the end and the beginning of each month.